Close

 Final Thoughts

 Direct taxes are a fundamental component of a country’s fiscal policy, serving as a means to generate revenue, promote social equity, and fund government initiatives.
-Understanding the various types, rates, and advantages of direct taxes is crucial for policymakers and citizens alike.
+Understanding the various types, rates, and advantages of direct taxes and income tax returns is crucial for policymakers and citizens alike.
 A well-designed direct tax system contributes to a fair and sustainable financial framework that supports a nation’s economic and social development.

 Amit Raje